 The January magazines and the index for Volume 26 have been sent out by Royal Mail to all subscribers who have elected to receive paper copies.
 PDFs have also been sent out to all subscribers who have chosen that method of delivery.
-PDFs will be sent out to non-member-contributors shortly.
+PDFs have also been sent out to non-member-contributors.

 Any comments or questions on this problem should be addressed to Michael McDowell using the ‘Contact’ item in the menu above.